 Depending on how we receive this information (see ‘How do you obtain my personal information?’) we may process it in various ways.
 For example, if you’ve requested information by filling in a form, we use it to ensure we’re sending you what you’ve asked for; if you make a donation, we need some personal data to process the payment.

-When we collect your data we may ask you for permission to send you information about our work or our products or services that we feel you would be interested in.
+When we collect your data we may ask you for permission to send you information about our work or our products or services that we think you would be interested in.
 This is known as 'marketing communications' (see ‘Consent and preferences’).

 There are a number of ways that we may use your personal information:

-- If you contacted our helpline or our information and support services, we may use your personal information to give you the information, support, services, or products you ask for.
+- If you contacted our Helpline or our information and support services, we may use your personal information to give you the information, support, services, or products you ask for.

 - We use your information to gain a full understanding of your situation so we can develop and offer you the best possible personalised services.